 If you want to swim in Gokceada, you should also know that the wind never ends on the island!
 So do not wait in vain for windless weather to go swimming.

 Vegan food in Gokceada

 Yes, sure!
 You can find restaurants that make home cooking in many places in the center of Gokceada.
 Most of the food you can find in places like this has no animal ingredients.
-You can also eat vegan toast at Ihlamur Café, a small and cute establishment that I saw completely by chance in the center.
+You can also eat vegan toast at Ihlamur Café, a small and cute place that I saw completely by chance in the center.
 They offer 3 different vegan cheese options, and they have a great raspberry soda you can drink with it.
 (You can learn their location on their Instagram account: @ihlamurimbros)